Let’s face it. There are all sorts of monitoring tools in place, and yet downtimes and errors are a significant source of business worries.

 First off is error re-testing — as soon as an error is countered, AppDyanmics re-tests it to make sure it’s not a false negative; only then is a notification sent to you.

-Second is private synthetic agents, which allows you to deploy custom synthetic agents on your infrastructure to cover edge cases or just sidestep latency issues.
+Second is private synthetic agents, which allow you to deploy custom synthetic agents on your infrastructure to cover edge cases or just sidestep latency issues.
 Definitely worth checking out!

 It tries to cover the entire monitoring spectrum by checking for over 20 types of monitoring and digging out the real cause of failure.